The Driving Force of the GenreMar 01, 2020

 So, the paradox afoot here is that an unsafe world has as its driving force a safe pair of hands.
 Try to compose one without this stoic hero?
 Not possible.

-Driving Force: a contemporary or timeless social question or political situation.
+Driving Force: a contemporary or timeless social question.

 Alias Grace by Margaret Atwood